 - The University of Vermont has administered a comprehensive campus climate survey.

 - It was open to the entire University community.
 Students, faculty, and staff were encouraged to participate in the survey and provide their perspectives.

 - The survey is an anonymous tool to assist the University community in gathering information that can be utilized to help achieve UVM’s vision, mission, and goals.

 FAQs: 2019 Frequently Asked Questions

-Dr. Alexander Yin, Director of The Office of Institutional Research (OIR) at UVM will be administering the survey.
-Every year, OIR assists in administering a variety of institution-wide surveys, such as the National Survey of Student Engagement (NSSE).
+Dr. Alexander Yin, Director of The Office of Institutional Research (OIR) at UVM administered the survey.
+Each year, OIR assists in administering a variety of institution-wide surveys, such as the National Survey of Student Engagement (NSSE).
 Please visit the OIR website for more information about their office.